supermario/oak/docs/motivations.md

 I chose Haskell because it:

-- Has static types and a type-inferring compiler, which both prevents many bugs and favors working applications
+- Has static types and a type-inferring compiler, which both prevents many bugs and favours working applications
 - Is a pure, immutable, functional language, which helps greatly in managing complexity
 - Has syntax that is extremely close to Elm, which means a low cognitive overhead switching between the two
 - Has great libraries to auto-generate Elm types/encoder/decoders/requests, reducing the cost of Haskell<->Elm interop (i.e. you can change something in backend, and get a compiler failure in the frontend!)